cms-DQM/dials/docs/LOCAL_DEVELOPMENT.md

 You will however need the packages `pyyaml` and `python-decouple`.
 You can install them using `pip install pyyaml python-decouple`.

 For installing Docker, follow the steps here: https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository.
-Note: use the instructions under ‘Install using the apt repository’.
+Use the instructions under ‘Install using the apt repository’.
-Note: if you already have docker installed, you can skip this step, or follow the instructions for upgrading instead of installing.
+If you already have docker installed, you can skip this step, or follow the instructions for upgrading instead of installing.

 Then, follow some additional steps here to avoid typing sudo every time: https://docs.docker.com/engine/install/linux-postinstall/.
 It seems necessary to reboot the computer for these changes to take effect.